icgc-argo/argo-docs/docs/submission/dictionary-overview.md

 The lists can be filtered by Data Tier and Attribute, which can help a data submitter identify which fields are necessary for [clinical data completion](clinical-data-validation-rules).

 The dictionary version appears in a dropdown above the lists, as well as a date of when it was last updated.
 You can explore previous dictionary versions by choosing another version number from the dropdown.
 This dictionary version will also be reflected in the names of the file templates that are downloaded from the Platform.
-It is important to use the most current files for the dictionary validation to run smoothly.
+It is important to use the most current files for the clinical validation to run smoothly.

 ### Field Name & Description
 Each field has a name and a description, the name being the same label that appears in the headers of each TSV file.